marlbenchmark/on-policy/README.md

 If you find this repository useful, please cite our [paper](https://arxiv.org/abs/2103.01955):
 ```
 @misc{yu2021surprising,
-      title={The Surprising Effectiveness of MAPPO in Cooperative, Multi-Agent Games},
+      title={The Surprising Effectiveness of MAPPO in Cooperative Multi-Agent Games},
       author={Chao Yu and Akash Velu and Eugene Vinitsky and Yu Wang and Alexandre Bayen and Yi Wu},
       year={2021},
       eprint={2103.01955},